findkuru/findkuru/README.md

 ## hello!
-# 🌴 my name is kuru and i'm learning haxe, lua, javascript, and c-sharp! i'm also a bit of an artist and musician too!
+# 🌴 my name is kuru and i am currently learning haxe, lua, javascript, and c-sharp!
+# 🎵 i also have other hobbies too! like making music, and drawing..all though they all suck.